Outdoor Exercises – No Equipment Required

 As the days start to get warmer, we all crave to be outside being active.
-That’s why, we once again teamed up with Orangetheory Fitness for this great outdoors workout – no equipment required!
+That’s why we once again teamed up with Orangetheory Fitness for this great outdoor workout – no equipment required!
 Let’s get to it!

 Ready to tackle Spring with these outdoor exercises?

 It’s that time of year where temperatures are rising and the spring season is quickly approaching.

 More and more people are taking advantage of the beautiful weather by moving their daily workout routine outdoors.
 There are several exercises you can do at a nearby park or in the comfort of your own backyard to get your body summer-ready.

 Below are four outdoor exercises that Orangetheory Fitness Trainer, Kristen Aughe recommends for this spring season.

 To start off your outdoor workout, you will begin in a standing position with your feet just outside shoulder-width apart.

 You will then jump up and come back down to a squatting position – keeping your back straight and butt out.
 Without pausing, jump up again and repeat the motion.